College of Communication > Faculty & Staff > Faculty A-Z > Hai L. Tran

 Hai L. Tran joined DePaul in 2010 after completing his Ph.D. in mass communication at the University of North Carolina at Chapel Hill.

 Before entering academia, he was in the newsroom for almost a decade, working across platforms as a foreign correspondent, world news editor, sports commentator, TV producer, and guest analyst.
-His career highlights include reporting 9/11 and the 2000 election deadlock from Washington, D.C., or providing both real-time and post-game analysis of international soccer tournaments in Hanoi.
+His career highlights include reporting on 9/11 and the 2000 election deadlock in Washington, D.C., as well as delivering both play-by-play commentary and in-depth analysis of international soccer events from Hanoi.

 Hai was born in Vietnam, where he spent the first 28 years of his life imagining numerous likely and unlikely scenarios for a future path.
 Becoming a media scholar, however, is one thing that never crossed his mind.